CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 .. dropdown:: Task is failing to trigger

-  - Exit your task (and ideally its entire host program) completely.
+  #.
+Exit your task and close the host program completely.
-  - Unplug the trigger cable.
+  #.
+Disconnect the trigger cable.
-  - If there have been any shenanigans with the button box, re-configure those settings in the controller box now.
+  #.
+Reset the button box configuration on the silver box under the console desk.
-  - Plug the trigger cable back in and start your task again.
+  #.
+Reconnect the trigger cable before restarting the task program.

-  - This restart routine is usually sufficient to fix trigger problems because most of them arise from the task program not communicating with the task computer correctly.
-Matlab in particular can be finicky about this--for example, unplugging and re-plugging the trigger USB while Matlab is running will cause unreliable behaviors that often affect downstream functionality (such as the scan triggers and button box responses).
-If you are using the eyetracker, multiple calibration/validation attempts have also been observed to cause problems with task triggers.
+  This restart routine is usually sufficient to fix trigger problems, because most of them arise from the task program not communicating with the task computer correctly.
+Do not disconnect and reconnect the trigger USB while a task program like MATLAB is running.
+Many programs do not reliably detect and initialize devices that are not already connected upon startup.

+   If the trigger is still not working, start again from Step 1.
+Add another step between #2 and #3: go into the scanner room and replug the button box into the fiber bundle.
+Be gentle when disconnecting and firm when reconnecting.

 .. dropdown:: Pulse monitor isn't working